adeeweller/adeeweller.github.io/_pages/teaching.md

 * Illicit Economies and Actors
 * Electoral Politics
-* Political Violence
+* Politics of Latin America
-* Introduction to Methods in Political Science
+* Colonialism and its Consequences
-* Introduction to Comparative Politics
+* Empirical Methods (graduate and undergraduate)
-* Introduction to International Relations
+* Text-as-Data in Political Science